issuehunter/issuehunter.github.io/index.md

 It makes it easier for supporters to funds projects they love and for Open Source contributors to collect rewards for their work.

-The decentralized app (dapp) is composed by three main elements:
+The decentralized app (dapp) is composed by two main elements:

 * a set of smart contracts deployed on the Ethereum blockchain
 * a service that helps verifying software patches submitted

+The dapp will be enhanced by:

 * a web based directory to discover funded issues that are still waiting to be resolved
+* a service that notifies issues watchers about available rewards for contributors

 ## A new way of contributing to Open Source